MyNamesLex/Search-For-A-Star-2022/README.md

 ### Submission

-<a href="https://mynameslex.itch.io/dicesweeper"> Here </a> is this Itch.io page for the game:
+<a href="https://mynameslex.itch.io/dicesweeper"> Here </a> is this Itch.io page for the game